kqmaverick/website/src/content/docs/clustertool/virtual-machines/systemrequirements.md

 **VM Disk Storage:** HDD

-- 1x sparsely allocated disk of minimum 256GB size
+- 1x sparsely allocated disk of minimum 500GB size

-- 1x sparsely allocated disk of minimum 768GB size
+*The disk has to be either an enterprise-grade SSD (preferably NVMe) or a ZFS zvol/dataset with async set to *off*

 ### Example Minimum Spec System